Coal and Iron Police: Establishment

+The Great Railroad Strike of 1877 led to increased public-private police cooperation, with Pennsylvania National Guard regiments and eventually federal troops deployed when Pinkertons and Coal and Iron Police failed to quell disorder on their own.
+The difficulties faced by Pennsylvania authorities in routing entrenched strikers led to reforms in the state's National Guard, and established a stronger role for the state in preserving order in industrial disputes.

+On 16 March 1892 Coal and Iron police officer John Merget was shot and killed when he tried to stop 3 tramps from stealing from a boxcar; two suspects were convicted of second degree murder.

+Coal and Iron Police again played a significant role in the 1892 Homestead Strike.
+As in 1877, The C&Is were overwhelmed by striking workers.
+They were herded together with the sheriff and local militia and sent away from town on a boat.
+The state's National Guard was again summoned to put down the strike.

+In 1897, at least nineteen striking mineworkers were killed and dozens more were injured while marching to Lattimer, after a posse of deputies and company police fired on the unarmed crowd.
+The Lattimer Massacre bolstered sympathy and support for the miners' grievances and marked a turning point in the history of the United Mine Workers of America.
+None of the deputies or company police were convicted for the murder of the unarmed workers.

+Transition to state policing

-The end of the Coal and Iron Police began in 1902 during what became known as The Anthracite Coal Strike.
+The end of the Coal and Iron Police began in 1902 during what became known as the Anthracite coal strike.
 It began May 15 and lasted until October 23.
 The strike led to violence throughout seven counties and caused a nationwide coal shortage, driving up the price of anthracite coal.
 The strike did not end until President Theodore Roosevelt intervened.
 In the aftermath of the strike, there was growing determination that peace and order should be maintained by regularly appointed and responsible officers employed by the public.
+In March of 1903, Roosevelt's coal commission recommended the abolition of the Coal and Iron Police.

-This led to the formation of the Pennsylvania State Police on May 2, 1905, when Senate Bill 278 was signed into law by Governor Samuel W. Pennypacker.
+Though the Roosevelt commission's recommendation was not heeded, it added to the public pressure which led to the formation of the Pennsylvania State Police on May 2, 1905, when Senate Bill 278 was signed into law by Governor Samuel W. Pennypacker.
 The stated purpose was to act as fire, forest, game and fish wardens, and to protect the farmers, but some observers felt that it really was to serve the interests of the coal and iron operators because the same legislation created a "trespassing offense" that wherever a warning sign was displayed a person could be arrested and fined ten dollars.
 This was seen as a direct assault on picketing.
-In August 1911 a Coal and Iron Policeman/Deputy Constable Edgar Rice of Coatesville, Pennsylvania, was shot and killed by Zachariah Walker; Walker was lynched by a mob a few days later.